-At it’s heart Interest Based Problem Solving is a form of systemic thinking that provides a structure to a problem solving session where instead of it being “you against me because of the problem” it becomes “you and me against the problem”.
+At its heart IBPS is a form of systems thinking that provides a structure to a problem solving or negotiating session where instead of “you against me because of the problem” it becomes “you and me against the problem”.